belgattitude/soluble-japha/doc/install_server.md

     And if standalone gives a lot of freedom, it comes with the need to control the service by yourself (supervisord or cli scripts...).
-Up to you to decide which method is applicable for you, the pjb-starter-springboot offers both posibilities.
+Up to you to decide which method is applicable, the pjb-starter-springboot offers both posibilities.

 ### Run on Tomcat